observablehq/plot/docs/interactions/pointer.md

 Plot.tip(aapl, Plot.pointerX({x: "Date", y: "Close"}))
 ```

-Like [pointer](#pointer), except the determination of the closest point considers mostly the *x* (horizontal↔︎) position; this should be used for plots where *x* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.
+Like [pointer](#pointer), except the determination of the closest point considers mostly the *x* (<span class="emoji-horizontal">horizontal</span>) position; this should be used for plots where *x* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.

 ## pointerY(*options*) {#pointerY}